Exaggeration and Euphemization

 Exaggeration to absurdity

-Exaggeration to absurdity is a technique of refutation known as adynaton: “the arguer uses both hyperbole and apodioxis to establish a position by the exaggerating the absurdity of the opposing position” (Molinié 1992, Adynaton; for apodioxis, see Dismissal)
+The arguer uses both hyperbole and apodioxis to establish a position by the exaggerating the absurdity of the opposing position” (Molinié 1992, Adynaton; for apodioxis, see dismissal)

-This is a variant on refutation from the absurd, taken to the ridiculous:
+This is a variant of refutation from the absurd, taken to the ridiculous.

 To avoid accidents, leave your car at home!

-You want to be vegetarian, no problem, eat salad, go graze on the lawn.
+You want to be vegetarian?
+No problem, eat salad and graze on the lawn.

-The following passage rejects and ridicules the position that “the criminally insane must be judged as everyone else” by showing that if the intent is not taken into account, the very idea of criminal behavior becomes meaningless:
+The following passage rejects and ridicules the idea that the criminally insane should be judged like everyone else by showing that the concept of criminal behavior is meaningless without considering of intent.

 Let us judge all criminal acts.
-Regardless of the level of consciousness of their perpetrators.
-And why not a dog?
-The news offers a tragic opportunity to further advance justice. […] And why does the hurricane that recently ravaged the West Indies, causing many victims and immense material damage, escape the wrath of justice?
+Regardless of the perpetrators’ the level of consciousness .
+Why not judge a dog too?
+The news offers a tragic opportunity to further advance justice. […] And why does the hurricane that recently devastated the West Indies, causing many casualties, and immense property damage, escape the wrath of justice?

 M. Horeau, [Obvious Delirium].
 Le Canard Enchaîné, 2007 [1]

-Minimization strategies are used to deflect an accusation, when bad behavior is acknowledged as such, and its material significance is reduced to nothing.
-For example, if I’m accused of stealing a bicycle, I might defend my actions by saying: “Oh yeah, but it’s just an old broken worthless bicycle.”
+Minimization strategies are used to deflect an accusation, when bad behavior is acknowledged as such, but its material significance is reduced.
+For example, if I’m accused of stealing a bicycle, I might defend myself by saying: “Oh yeah, but it’s just an old broken worthless bicycle.”

-30-7-84 Christian von Wernich, chaplain [capellán] of the Buenos Aires police, currently priest in Bragado), in a statement to the magazine Siete Días:
+On July 30, 1984, Christian von Wernich, a chaplain [capellán] for the Buenos Aires police, now a priest in Bragado, in a statement to the magazine Siete Días:

 If you tell me that Camps has tortured some poor guy that no one knows, well, okay.
-But how could he have tortured Jacobo Timerman, a journalist on whom there was constant and decisive worldwide pressure, if only for that!
+But how could he have tortured Jacobo Timerman, a journalist under constant and decisive worldwide pressure, if only for that!
+That alone would be sufficient to prove his innocence.

 Carlos Santibáñez & Mónica Acosta, [The Two Churches], [1996].[2]